|Download Help (Windows Only)|

 Refer to the VI Execution Properties VI in the examples\Performance\VI Properties for an example of the performance improvements that result from inlining a subVI.

 Network-published shared variables incur significant CPU and memory overhead.
 If your application uses a large number of network-published shared variables, consider using the Simple Messaging Reference Library (STM) instead.
-Refer to the NI Developer Zone at ni.com/zone to learn more about STM.
+Refer to the support document at ni.com to learn more about STM.

 If you need to send a continuous stream of data from one computing device to one other computing device, use the Network Streams functions.